-Two officers shot man after robbery in Northwest Washington, D.C. police say
+Two officers shoot man after robbery in Northwest Washington, D.C. police say

 Friday’s shooting is the second by D.C. police officers this year.

 On Jan.
-2, an officer shot and wounded a man who authorities said was seen walking along the 3300 block of Georgia Avenue NW in the Park View neighborhood carrying a semiautomatic handgun.
+2, an officer shot and wounded a man whom authorities said was seen walking along the 3300 block of Georgia Avenue NW in the Park View neighborhood carrying a semiautomatic handgun.

 Police said a person flagged down a police officer about 8 a.m. to report the man.

-A police affidavit filed in court said the officer — identified as Simeon Crawford, a 14-year veteran assigned to the Fourth District — confronted the man who was “walking with his right hand inside the middle of his jacket, as if he was holding or concealing an object.”
+A police affidavit filed in court said the officer — identified as Simeon Crawford, a 14-year veteran assigned to the 4th District — confronted the man who was “walking with his right hand inside the middle of his jacket, as if he was holding or concealing an object.”

 The affidavit says the man — identified as 48-year-old Antonie Smith — told Crawford to “back your a — up” and then turned and pulled his right hand out of his jacket holding a black handgun with extended magazine.